The Internet Has a Wild Prince Harry-Meghan Markle Theory

 Despite the genuine smiles between lovebirds, others saw a connection with power player dramas like House of Cards and Game of Thrones.

-Another forward thinking user shared that such a plan it would be exceptionally well-timed.
+Another forward thinking user shared that such a plan would be exceptionally well-timed.